 In conjunction with this Pre-Qualification Policy, the District hereby establishes a Bidder Pre-Qualification Appeals Panel (“Appeals Panel”), consisting of the following three members, or their designee(s):

-- The District’s Chief Operations Officer
+- The District’s Director of Facilities & Operations

 - The District’s Capital Projects Coordinator